Raziz1/Audio_Amplifier/README.md

 # Audio_Amplifier 🔊
 Designing a push–pull audio amplifier for a car speaker

-*DISCLAIMER - I want to preface by acknowledging that I'm not an expert in the realm of audio amplification.
-This field is incredibly vast and intricate.
-The project served as a valuable opportunity for me to delve deeper into this domain, but it's important to note that I might have made errors or made poor design choices in the process of learning*

 ## Goal 🎯
 The goal of this project was to design a simple audio amplifier to drive a 4-ohm, 30-watt RMS (42 Watt peak) speaker extracted from a car door.
 The objective was not to create the most efficient design, but rather to explore various design approaches.